Affiliate Disclosure

 The Verdict

 For most people, most wheels, and most budgets, Sonax Wheel Cleaner Full Effect is the wheel cleaner to buy: safe on nearly everything, strong enough to lift real brake dust, and priced fairly.
 Step up to CarPro IronX for rescue jobs, save with Chemical Guys Diablo if you clean often, or play it safest with Griot's on precious finishes.
 Whichever you pick, pair it with a proper brush and clean regularly, and your wheels will look detailed for a fraction of the effort.
-Check the current price on Amazon →
+Check Price on Amazon →